kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - Matt's Molten Metalworks (LA); I took a few classes there, including one on MIG welding and mobile sculpture
 - MakeSpace Arts;  I tried to go to their sculpting workshops, but I think they eventually folded :(
 - Acrobotic; did quite a few fun electronics classes here including setting up a weather server, and a home detection system (in Python)
+- Keystone Art Space (I think the building was bought by the Agassis and turned into a school) (LA)

 ## Hackerspaces
 - Null Space Labs (LA)